SOCIAL TEA HOUSE

 In the Social Tea House, in general, different groups clash.
 They rent the space to NGOs as well as big companies, they organize different kinds of events and meet-ups.

-And it’s not the only sign of innovative approach.
+And it’s not the only sign of an innovative approach.

 We wanted Ikea to sponsor our furniture.
 We sent many emails, letters, most of them they didn’t answer, and those which they did said: very good project, good luck.
 We decided to change strategy.
 We started a campaign in any possible social media, for example publishing our photo and tagging Ikea with questions: why don’t you like us?
 Stupid as it sounds, after two days they called us to propose the meeting.
 Finally, they gave us the whole furniture needed on the ground floor, where the proper Tea House is located.